 - Local businesses in other retail properties may be good candidates for relocation to your property.
 Visiting the other properties and checking out the tenant mix is a wise move.

 - Ask the customers visiting your shopping centre what they would like in the tenant mix.
 Customers will always give you positive feedback and ideas.

-All professional retail leasing experts and retail property managers understand the unique nature of their property and investment type.
-When you specialise in a retail property you can provide real solutions for the landlords that need our help.
+All professional retail leasing experts and retail property managers understand the unique nature of their property and investment type. you can do the same.
+When you specialise in a retail property or shopping centre, you can provide real retail solutions for the landlords that need our help.